appacademy/graduated-job_seeker-program/pairboarding-problems/w2d4-b.md

 Output: False
 ```

-> **Hint:** If your partner gets stuck, ask them if we could use a stack for this.
+> **Hint:** If your partner gets stuck, ask them if using a stack might help us?
 What would happen if every time we saw an **opening** parenthesis, we put it on the stack, and every time we saw a closing parenthesis, we called pop on our stack?
 When would we know if or parentheses weren't matching up?

 ### Solution \#1